mavryk-network/mavryk-protocol/docs/user/node-monitoring.rst

 This tool generates the following dashboards:

-- ``octez-compact``: A compact dashboard that gives a brief overview of the various node metrics on a single page.
+- ``mavkit-compact``: A compact dashboard that gives a brief overview of the various node metrics on a single page.
-- ``octez-basic``: A basic dashboard with all the node metrics.
+- ``mavkit-basic``: A basic dashboard with all the node metrics.
-- ``octez-with-logs``: Same as basic but also displays the node's logs.
+- ``mavkit-with-logs``: Same as basic but also displays the node's logs.
 This dashboard requires to follow the instructions of :ref:`the logs part <monitoring_logs>`.
-- ``octez-full``: A full dashboard with the logs and hardware data.
+- ``mavkit-full``: A full dashboard with the logs and hardware data.
 This dashboard should be used with `Netdata <https://www.netdata.cloud/>`_ (for supporting hardware data) in addition to Promtail.

 You can generate them from the sources, with your own configuration.
 Or you can use the JSON files, compatible with your node version found `here <https://gitlab.com/nomadic-labs/grafazos/-/packages>`_.